boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/azure-synapse-analytics.md

 ---

 # Connecting Bold BI to Azure Synapse Analytics data source
-The Bold BI Dashboard Designer supports connecting Azure Synapse Analytics database using SQL Live Query (C# API).
+The Bold BI Dashboard Designer supports connecting to an Azure Synapse Analytics database using SQL Live Query (C# API).

 ## Choose Azure Synapse Analytics data source
 To configure the Azure Synapse Analytics data source, follow these steps:
-1. Click **Data Sources** in the configuration panel to add a new data connection.
+1. Click on **Data Sources** in the configuration panel to add a new data connection.

    ![Data source icon](/static/assets/working-with-datasource/data-connectors/images/common/DataSourcesIcon.png)

-2. Click **CREATE NEW** to launch a new connection from the connection panel.
+2. Click on **CREATE NEW** to launch a new connection from the connection panel.
 3. Select the **Azure Synapse Analytics** connection in the connection panel.

    ![Choose data source](/static/assets/working-with-datasource/data-connectors/images/AzureSynapseAnalytics/ChooseDS.png)

-> **NOTE:**  You can also create a data source from the home page by clicking the **Data Sources** menu from left menu panel and **Create Data Source** from the data sources page.
+> **NOTE:**  You can also create a data source from the home page by clicking on the **Data Sources** menu from the left menu panel and selecting **Create Data Source** from the data sources page.

    ![Choose data source from server](/static/assets/working-with-datasource/data-connectors/images/AzureSynapseAnalytics/ChooseDS_server.png)